kit-clj/kit-clj.github.io/resources/md/kit-sql-hikari.md

 ### :db.sql/hikari-connection

-This component uses [hikari-cp](https://github.com/tomekw/hikari-cp) and [next-jdbc](https://github.com/seancorfield/next-jdbc)to create a pooled connection to your database.
+This component uses [hikari-cp](https://github.com/tomekw/hikari-cp) and [next-jdbc](https://github.com/seancorfield/next-jdbc) to create a pooled connection to your database.

 Sample configuration: